Modern & Contemporary American Poetry

 If you did submit your own essay: Any time after 11:59 PM eastern time tonight (Sunday), go back into the “essay assignments” section of the site.
 You’ll find that you have been assigned to comment on four other essays.
 Using the rubric, please comment on all four.
 Here are the steps:

-"writing assignments" link on the left-side navigation bar;
+1) click the "writing assignments" link on the left-side navigation bar;

 2) click "Go to assignment" for Writing assignment #1;